Frequently Asked Questions

-Check with your high school for PSAT, PLAN, ACT or SAT test dates.
-If you need to take the TSI exam, please call the counseling center for test dates and times.
-Some high schools may also be able to offer the TSI in house.
+Check with your high school for PSAT, PLAN, ACT, or SAT test dates.
+If you need to take the TSIA2 exam, please call the counseling center for test dates and times.
+Some high schools may also be able to offer the TSIA2 on their own campus.

 Are there accommodations for students with disabilities?

 Yes, every service offered by Cisco College is available to dual credit students.

 Should I take dual credit if I am unsure of my post graduation plans?

 Dual credit is not for all students; however, dual credit is the perfect opportunity to explore your interest in many of Cisco College's programs.
 Cisco College offers career and technology, as well as academic dual credit for high school students at a reduced rate.